Back to blog

 - Ability to create boards for each project participant;

-- tracking of task fulfillment;
+- tracking of task fulfillment

 - planning of task fulfillment.